-Buckets are one of the most commonly used attachments for compact equipment, specifically compact track loaders and skid-steer loaders.
-While they may seem like a one-size-fits-all attachment, there are many bucket types to choose from depending on your application.
+Buckets are one of the most commonly used compact equipment attachments, particularly for compact track loaders and skid-steer loaders.
+While loader buckets may seem like a one-size-fits-all attachment, there are many bucket types to choose from depending on your application.

-Before selecting a loader bucket, evaluate the weight and capacity.
-Then, consider the application the bucket will be used in, the density of the heaviest material, the accessories that can be used and the coupling systems for easy attachment changes.
+Before selecting a loader bucket, evaluate its weight and capacity.
+Then, consider the application the bucket will be used in, the density of your heaviest material, any needed bucket accessories and coupling system options for easy attachment changes.
 Choosing the right bucket can go a long way toward meeting your daily production goals.

-Before performing tasks like loading, carrying and stockpiling, determine the bucket weight and capacity.
-Calculate the average density of the material to be moved, and then compare that to the tipping load and lifting capacity of the loader to ensure the material can be moved safely.
+Before performing tasks like loading, carrying and stockpiling, determine the best bucket size, weight and capacity for the job.
+Calculate the average density of the material you’ll be moving, and then compare that figure to the loaders’ tipping load and lifting capacity to ensure you can properly move the material.

-Bucket choices for compact track loaders and skid-steer loaders are numerous, so it’s important that you understand the different styles to best meet your needs.
+Bucket choices for compact track loaders and skid-steer loaders are numerous, so it’s important that you understand the different loader bucket styles to best meet your needs.

-The most common bucket design is a general purpose bucket for maximum filling and material retention.
-This design is ideal for light-duty grading and leveling applications as well as day-to-day material handling.
+The most common bucket is a standard-duty bucket for maximum filling and material retention.
+Standard-duty buckets are ideal for light-duty tasks, such as grading, leveling and day-to-day material handling.
 They offer good breakout force, especially when working on general aggregates in construction and municipal applications.

-If you are looking to move larger loads with smaller densities, a snow or light material bucket may be an economical solution.
-Light material buckets offer higher capacities than general purpose buckets, making them ideal for lifting snow, mulch or other light materials.
-These buckets are primarily used in snow applications.
+If you are looking to move larger loads with smaller densities, a light-material bucket may be an economical solution.
+Light-material buckets offer higher capacities than standard-duty buckets, making them ideal for lifting snow, mulch, fertilizer or other light materials.
+These buckets are often used in snow applications.

-If your jobsite calls for a different bucket style and design, look at specialty buckets.
+If your jobsite calls for a different bucket style and design, consider specialty buckets.
 Many compact equipment manufacturers make a variety of unique buckets, including rock and combination (or 4-in-1) buckets.

-To help make the best decision when selecting a bucket, visit your local dealer.
+For help making the best decision when selecting a bucket, visit your local dealer.

 Cut through material more easily with ground engaging tools, such as bucket teeth.
 Many manufacturers offer a vast number of interchangeable bolt-on teeth options for specific buckets.
 Heavier-duty buckets, such as rock buckets, typically feature weld-on teeth to reduce wear.

-Replaceable cutting edges and extra guarding can be added to buckets to protect and promote overall productivity.
+Replaceable cutting edges and extra guarding, such as shanks, can be added to buckets to protect and promote overall productivity.

-There are times when more than one bucket may be right for your application.
-On most manufacturers’ machines, an attachment quick-change mechanism is standard to easily change buckets.
-While these systems can save you time, consider adding a powered quick-attach mechanism to your loaders.
+There are times when an application calls for more than one bucket.
+Most manufacturers provide an attachment quick-change mechanism for easily changing loader buckets and other attachments.
+While these systems can save you time, consider opting for a powered quick-attach mechanism for your loaders.
 These mechanisms provide many more efficiencies by allowing operators to rapidly change buckets or other non-hydraulic attachments from the comfort and security of a cab.

 Selecting the right loader bucket can increase your productivity and reduce operating costs.
 Evaluate the bucket weight and capacity first, then select the bucket design that best matches your application.
 If you are unsure about material weights or which bucket may be the best choice for your application, contact your local dealer for assistance.